c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Message of the Day

-A message that shows up on the screen every time you power on the machine.
+A message that shows up on the screen every time you connect to a remote machine.
 For example, when connecting to a remote server usually we are prompted with a security warning.

 - `/etc/motd`

 ---
+## Customize message of the day